codeocelot/neighbs-quiz/README.md

 # neigbs-quiz
-How many SF neighbourhoods can you locate?
+How many SF neighborhoods can you locate?

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).